- How to help

 has a corresponding function in here.

-- version: reusable library used by all the mixins for implementing their
+- version: reusable library used by all the mixins for implementing a mixin

 - templates: files that need to be compiled into the porter binary with version command.